uiowa/uiowa/README.md

 ```

 ## Multisite Management
-### SiteNow
-Please see the [SiteNow README](docroot/profiles/custom/sitenow/README.md) for provisioning and deprovisioning instructions.

 ### Creating Sites
 To add a new site to the project, run the following command:
 ```